-Virtual Reality presents many opportunities for teachers, students, and school administrators.
-For students, VR can help block out distractions, improve focus and concentration, and increase engagement.
-For example, VR technology creates opportunities to travel outside of the classroom without ever having to leave their desks.
+Virtual Reality (VR) presents many opportunities for teachers, students, and school administrators.
+Teachers can use VR to create experiences for their students outside of the classroom without them ever having to leave their desks.
+Students can use VR to help block out distractions, discover new interests, and increase engagement.
 They can explore new countries, interact with people from different cultures, and even visit the surface of the moon or the bottom of the sea.
-Additionally, students may use VR to practice teamwork, collaboration, and problem-solving skills in a low-stakes setting.
+Lastly, administrators may use VR to practice teamwork, collaboration, and problem-solving skills in a low-stakes setting.

 Training in Virtual Classrooms: How Simulation Technology Can Be Used for Teacher Development

-You’re a new instructor teaching a US history lesson when two students start arguing.
+Imagine you’re a new instructor teaching a US history lesson when two students start arguing.
 On your virtual reality (VR) headset, possible reactions pop up: call another teacher for help, wait for the moment to pass, or raise your voice until you get the students’ attention.
-In real time, you can choose a course of action and see your response play out with student avatars.
-You discuss your decision later with your education professor to assess your performance in this virtual classroom scenario.
+In real-time, you can choose a course of action and see your response play out with student avatars.
+Later you discuss your decisions with your education professor to assess your performance in this virtual classroom scenario.
 Scenarios like these are the future of teacher training.

 This example may sound far fetched, but VR scenarios like these may be the future of teacher training.
 When used in conjunction with traditional training methods, simulation technology is a valuable resource for improving teacher preparedness and can also be applied to teacher development in programs like American University’s Doctorate in Education Policy and Leadership program to help classroom instructors improve and learn new techniques.

 Virtual Reality Exercise Games for High School Students With Intellectual and Developmental Disabilities